ShaunZhxiong/MUSA_801_PPR/Process/Week1/sopMetrics/sucessfulMetrics.md

 - **Staff Allocations**

-  1. Use citizen usage prediction to give suggestions about allocate staff resources
+  1. Use market area predictions to give suggestions about allocate staff resources

      (who should be sent to where and when)